Saughton Park restoration project

 The cost for the restoration and improvement works is estimated to be £5.2 million.

 We submitted our second round bid application in August 2015.
 In January 2016, we received the great news that our bid had been successful.
 This funding will cover 73% of the costs.
 The rest of the funding will be made up from the Council and external funding.

 We are continuing to work with landscape architects Ironside Farrar and architects Sutherland Hussey Harris to develop the detailed specification drawings and tender for construction contractors.
 Construction works will be carried out between 2017 and 2018.

 The newly restored park is due to open in August 2018.

 The Council has been working with the Royal Caledonian Horticultural Society, better known as the Caley, to explore how Saughton Park can be used as a base for their administration and Edinburgh based member activities.
-If the application to the HLF is successful, the Caley will have a new office base at Saughton Park along with new teaching and demonstration gardens.
-They will offer a range of learning and educational activities for both adults and children, as well as activities suitable for those with disabilities.
+The master plan proposals include a new office base for the Caley at Saughton Park along with new teaching and demonstration gardens.
+The Caley will offer a range of learning and educational activities for both adults and children, as well as activities suitable for those with disabilities.

 A newly formed Friends of Saughton Park group has been working alongside project staff and Caley members to develop the master plan proposals for the park and gardens.
 They will play a key role in the future park, leading on history and heritage activities, and maintaining a new community physic garden.